eparey/AnnotateSnakeMake/README.md

 ## References

-The annotation workflow is described in the methods section of the brittle star *Amphiura filiformis* genome manuscript:
+The annotation workflow is described in the methods section of the brittle star *Amphiura filiformis* genome paper:

 Parey, E. et al. The brittle star genome illuminates the genetic basis of animal appendage regeneration.
 Nat Ecol Evol (2024). https://doi.org/10.1038/s41559-024-02456-y